 Environmental Review and Clearance

-All HUD federally-assisted projects are subject to the requirements for environmental review and documentation as outlined in 24 CFR Part 58 (www.ecfr.gov)
+HUD federally-assisted projects are subject to 24 CFR Part 58 for environmental review when utilizing the following funds:

 - Neighborhood Stabilization Program (NSP)